stephenscaff/EveryDayImInstagrammin/README.md

 ```

 ## By You Or By Tag
 By default, EveryDay drops pics from your dope-ass feed.
 But, wait... there's more!
-Drop pics by hashtag by via option `InstaType: 'byHash'`, then set your desired hashtag `hashTag: 'httpster'`.
+Drop pics by hashtag by via option `instaType: 'byHash'`, then set your desired hashtag `hashTag: 'httpster'`.

 ## How About Some Captions?
 Gotcha covered.
-Just set the option captions: 'True' and the pic's captions will appear via a simple hover overlay.
+Just set the option `captions: 'true'` and the pic's captions will appear via a simple hover overlay.
 The overlay can be styled with css and the caption themselves can be aligned via `captionAlign: 'top'` and `captionAlign: 'bottom'`.
 Not a fan of using js for styling unless it's unavoidable, so I've included the minimum styles required for the caption hovers.
 Of course, you can easily alter to best suit your use.

 ## Anything Else
 Um... how about a sexy-ass sequence fade in, one image at a time?
-Just set the option sequenceFadeIn: 'true' then define the duration `sequenceDuration: '250'`
+Just set the option `sequenceFadeIn: 'true'` then define the duration `sequenceDuration: '250'`